You know the saying: location, location, location? Well the Relais Chateau hotel, Hôtel de la Plage in Sainte Anne La Palud, has it in spades.

 You feel like you are at the end of the world, just you and the ocean.
 There is no town per se, no restaurants or cafes, just you and the water and miles and miles of beaches to walk.

-The property is beautiful, but I have to say that the service and the food is just not there.
+The property is beautiful, but I have to say that the service and the food are just not there.
 Of all the Relais Chateaus that I have stayed in, this was my worst experience.
 This statement is my personal opinion, but as I stayed at four different Relais Chateaus on just this trip alone, I feel comfortable stating that the Hôtel de la Plage does not have all the necessary characteristics of this hotel franchise.

 However, the location is absolutely magnificent and we enjoyed our stay there.